-For baricitinib for the treatment of children and adolescents aged 2 years and older with active polyarticular juvenile idiopathic arthritis (RF+ or RF- polyarthritis and extended oligoarthritis) who have previously had an inadequate response or intolerance to 1 or more csDMARDs or bDMARDs, there are no suitable data for the assessment of the added benefit over the ACT for either of the two research questions.
-For both research questions, there was no hint of added benefit of baricitinib in comparison with the ACT; an added benefit is therefore not proven.
+For baricitinib for the treatment of children and adolescents aged 2 years and older with active juvenile psoriatic arthritis who have previously had an inadequate response or intolerance to 1 or more conventional synthetic or biologic DMARDs, there are no suitable data for the assessment of the added benefit over the ACT.
+There is no hint of an added benefit of baricitinib in comparison with the ACT; an added benefit is therefore not proven.

-Probability and extent of added benefit, patient groups with therapeutically important added benefit3
+Probability and extent of added benefit, patient groups with therapeutically important added benefit